playfulprogramming/playfulprogramming/content/crutchcorn/collections/harsh-leadership-truths/posts/inheriting-bad-tech/index.md

 The rewrite was completed within the first six months, the website within the first year, and the primary client's app saw an increase of usage by 350%.

-As it turns out, the app was being broadly replaced in-house by our client; not by tech but instead by more antiquated methodologies that slowed down their pipeline but was more reliable in the short term.
+As it turns out, the app was being broadly replaced in-house by our client; not by tech but instead by more antiquated methodologies that slowed down their pipeline but were more reliable in the short term.
 While I don't have the insights into how things went for our client after-the-fact, I'd assume that it drastically improved their time-to-execution.

 Within those months of delivery, I learned a lot: